ChapelR/twine-resources/docs/README.md

 ## Story Formats

 A [**story format**](https://twinery.org/cookbook/introduction/story_formats.html) is the run-time engine for your Twine game.
 This choice is very important to how you'll approach development, what sort of features your game will have, and the way you'll write your code.
-A Twine or Twee compiler combines your source code, passages, and metadata with a story format to generate a complete, playable game.
+A Twine compiler combines your source code, passages, and metadata with a story format to generate a complete, playable game.

 ### Core Formats